 Traditionally, these systems were used by the international astronomy and US defense communities, but they are a great addition to any field that would benefit from being able to control the phase of light.
 Today, the use of adaptive optics has permeated into a multitude of fields including femtosecond pulse shaping, microscopy, laser communication, vision correction, and retinal imaging.

-Depicted here are typical reflectance plots for aluminum- and gold-coated surfaces (without the protective window) as well as the AR coating curve for the protective 6° wedged window.
-The data for the unprotected aluminum and gold coatings was obtained with using unpolarized light that was incident at 45°.
+Depicted here are typical reflectance plots for aluminum-, protected silver-, and gold-coated surfaces (without the protective window) as well as the antireflection (AR) coating curve for the protective 6° wedged window.
+The data for the unprotected aluminum, protected silver, and gold coatings were obtained with using unpolarized light that was incident at 45°.

 Click to Enlarge